Faith Land Initiative

 These collaborations have led us to supporting faith communities to practice discernment about faithful stewardship of buildings, parking lots, parsonages, land, and other assets within our faith communities.

 FLI utilizes an ever-evolving curriculum built on the faith-rooted organizing cycle of listen > learn > act > celebrate for deep discernment.
 Anti-racism values undergird and inform the process to help faith communities move toward acts of dignity restoration and community-based stewardship of land.
 FLI organizers engage with each faith community’s traditions and specific context, facilitating faith-rooted organizing practices, and anti-racism values to:

-- A discernment process that centers deep listening, learning, and consensus-building
+- Design and practice a contextual discernment process that centers deep listening, learning and collaborative decision making

-- Deeper relationships and engagement with neighborhood stakeholders leading to more vital and active communities of faith
+- Cultivate deeper relationships and engagement with neighborhood stakeholders, leading to more vital and active communities of faith

-- A network of congregations and faith leaders, building collective power around faithful land development.
+- Facilitate a network of faith communities and community leaders building collective power around faithful stewardship of land